jcolag/entropy-arbitrage/2026-07-23-homecoming.md

 > **SISKO**: You learned out how to hit Bob Gibson's fast ball?

-[Hoot](https://en.wikipedia.org/wiki/Bob_Gibson), as they called him, played for the St. Louis Cardinals for his entire professional career, winning a pile of awards, including the informal claim to ushering in most of the so-called "Year of the Pitcher," passing away in 2020 to surprisingly little fanfare, though I suppose the news had other topics occupying it.
+{% wiki Bob_Gibson|Hoot|en %}, as they called him, played for the St. Louis Cardinals for his entire professional career, winning a pile of awards, including the informal claim to ushering in most of the so-called "Year of the Pitcher," passing away in 2020 to surprisingly little fanfare, though I suppose the news had other topics occupying it.

 > **SISKO**: The main thing is you can't be afraid of rejection